So you want to be an entrepreneur and start a business in the UK, but how do you start a business that brings long term success?

 If you want to start a business in the UK, it is important to have a strong online presence.
 This is because consumers are increasingly using the internet as their primary mechanism for finding new products and services, obtaining customer support, finding reviews of businesses and so on.

 To create a strong online presence you will need to first of all formulate your online strategy and site structure.
 You should consider what you want to achieve with it, such as lead generation or just having an online brochure, as this will determine build criteria for SEO, PPC or social media considerations.
 Depending on your site strategy you may also need to consider regular site updates, how you will create high quality content, how to keep social media accounts fresh and engaging and how to have a strong presence with relevant online communities.
 If you don’t have a great deal of technological knowledge, this may sound like a daunting task!
 So if in doubt get outside help.
-You could consider using specialist agencies or if too expensive look into hiring virtual assistant marketing support to help with SEO, data entry, content creation and social media to give your business the right online presence.
+You could consider using specialist agencies or if too expensive look into hiring a virtual assistant for marketing support to help with SEO, data entry, content creation and social media to give your business the right online presence.

 Market your business